snowplow/snowbridge/docs/new_docs/concepts.md

 ### Custom Scripting transformations

-Custom scripting transformations allow the user to provide a script to transform the data, set the partition key, or filter the data according to their own custom logic.
+Custom scripting transformations allow the user to provide a script to transform the data, set the destination's partition key, or filter the data according to their own custom logic.
 Scripts may be provided in Lua or Javascript.
 For each script provided, a runtime engine is used to run the script against the data.
 Scipts interface with the rest of the app via the EngineProtocol interface, which provides a means to pass data into the scripting layer, and return data from the scripting layer back to the app.

 For more detail on using custom scripts, see // TODO: WHERE DOES THE DETAIL GO?